Madeleva Wolff: Life

 She studied at numerous universities, including the University of California, Berkeley and University of Oxford.
 When she completed her M.A. degree in English at The University of Notre Dame, she had been one of only four Sisters to pursue graduate work there.
 In 1925, she earned a doctorate in English from the University of California at Berkeley.
 She served as a teacher and the principal of the Academy of the Sacred Heart (opened in 1878, the school closed in 1937) in Ogden, Utah, and as President of College of Saint Mary-of-the-Wasatch in Salt Lake City.
 She later became the head of the English department at Saint Mary's College.

 The tenure of Sister Madeleva as President of Saint Mary's College began in 1934.
 She told leaders that "the essence of our college is not its buildings, its endowment fund, its enrollment, or even its faculty; the essence is the teaching of truth."
-Some of her most tangible contributions included the establishment of the School of Sacred Theology (the first and, for more than a decade, the only institution to offer graduate degrees in theology to women), the introduction of the Department of Nursing Education, and the construction of the Moreau Center for the Arts (named for Father Basil Moreau, it was one of the first all-purpose buildings for art studies—containing both galleries and theatres—in the country).
+Some of her most tangible contributions included the establishment of the School of Sacred Theology (the first and, for more than a decade, the only institution to offer graduate degrees in theology to women and lay men), the introduction of the Department of Nursing Education, and the construction of the Moreau Center for the Arts (named for Father Basil Moreau, it was one of the first all-purpose buildings for art studies—containing both galleries and theatres—in the country).
+She also directed that the college begin admitting African American students in 1941.
 In 1958, she received an honorary degree (LLD) from Indiana University.
 She retired from her position as president in 1961.
 She died in Boston in 1964.

+Service

+Her creation of the School of Sacred Theology at St. Mary's College in 1943 was an outgrowth of her service on a committee of the Midwest chapter of the National Catholic Educational Association, which identified a problem in that religious sisters were being assigned to teach religion at Catholic institutions across the United States but were unable to enroll in graduate theology programs.
+She was then appointed chair of a subcommittee to address that concern.
+None of the Midwest Catholic Universities (Notre Dame, Saint Louis, Marquette, Loyola, and DePaul) nor Catholic University of America were willing to admit women into their theology programs.
+Bishop Edwin V. O'Hara, then chair of the Episcopal Commission on the Confraternity of Christian Doctrine, encouraged her to begin such a program at St. Mary's College.
+It took only months for her to create the school, which began offering classes on June 19, 1943.

+She also served as the Indiana director of the National Conference of Christians and Jews.